 Every state keeps a record of someone’s criminal history.
 These databases are connected so you are able to track criminal backgrounds from another state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a completely different state, you may have to pay for a more complete search.

 A criminal records search you will be able to find out if someone has been arrested, charged, or convicted for any crimes, which can include:

 - Drug Possession.